This week’s episode is titled “Hammering out the Details. ”

-It’s understandable why this was such a problem in these early centuries of the Church.
+It’s understandable why this was such a problem in these early centuries.
 Christian theology was still being hammered out.
-In fact, it was the threat posed by aberrant groups that kind of forced church leaders to formalize precisely what it was Christians believed.
+In fact, it was the threat posed by aberrant groups that forced church leaders to formalize precisely what it was Christians believed.
 Just as today, some new wind of doctrine blows thru the church and most Christians have little idea what’s wrong with it; they just sense something is.
 It doesn’t sound or feel right, but they couldn’t say precisely what it is.
-It takes some astute pastor, Bible student, or theologian to show HOW said doctrine is contrary to the Word of God.
-Then everyone’s clued in and has a clearer idea of why & how that aberration or heresy is off.
+It takes some astute pastor, Bible student, or theologian to show HOW said doctrine is contrary to Scripture.
+Then everyone’s clued in and has an idea of why & how that aberration or heresy is off.

 My point is è we need to make sure we pour the same meaning into the words we use, especially when we’re talking theology, because what we believe about God is the most important thing about us.

 We’ll see how complex & what a major deal this all was when we get to the debates about the trinity & the nature of Jesus in the 4th & 5th Cs.
 For now, realize that even earlier, during the latter 1st thru 3rd Cs, it was usually pastors who did most of the theological work as they dealt with the challenge of goofy teachings about God & Jesus confronting the people they led.

 Let’s take a brief look at some of the major doctrinal challenges & groups that challenged the early church.